pgr0ss/ynab_to_ledger/README.md

 ## hledger

-[hledger](http://hledger.org/) (a port of ledger) provides some reporting that Ledger does not.
+[hledger](http://hledger.org/) (a port of Ledger) provides some reporting that Ledger does not.
 For example, you can view a monthly register rolled up by category:

 `hledger register -f ynab_ledger.dat --monthly --depth 1`